 - Dust the raspberries with the flour, then stir to ensure an even coating.

-- In a bowl whisk together the eggs, yogurt, and maple syrup.
+- In a bowl, whisk together the eggs, yogurt, and maple syrup.

 Nutritional Information